bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/lectures.md

 What do you do when you want to solve a problem and you don't know where to start?
 Coming up with solutions is both an art and a science, and although there are no recipes, there are some techniques that come up frequently.
 By now you have some practice, and you perhaps noticed that some of the problems have similar solutions.
 We'll spend the next three weeks looking at more problems,  grouped by the technique used to solve them.

-This week we introduce a  technique called __divide-and-conquer__.
+We introduce a  technique called __divide-and-conquer__.
 In fact you already saw this technique at work in Mergesort.
 This week we give more examples of problems that can be  solved via divide-and-conquer, including the famous Strassen's matrix multiplication algorithm.

 __Objectives:__
 * Understand how  D&C works in general